Nicotine is the ingredient inside both cigarettes and vaping that drives the addiction we’re seeing with both products.

 - It’s the last part of the process before removing vaping completely, and hopefully not feel the need to pick up a vape or cigarette!

 - Removal of nicotine could lead to compensating for additional e-liquid ingredients such as propylene glycol.

-- Former smokers who completely remove nicotine could turn back to cigarettes.
+- This could cause relapse as former smokers who completely remove nicotine could turn back to cigarettes or high-nicotine vaping.

 As we know, with each passing year that the vaping industry grows in popularity, more regulations are put in place to keep consumers as safe as possible.
 When the Tobacco Products Directive put its foot down in 2016, it created stricter measures for any company wanting to sell vaping products in the EU.
 One key change was the prevention of any e-liquid bottle sales containing more than 10ml combined with nicotine.
 Remember this is an industry full of innovators, finding a way for customers to top up their tanks or pods with the required nicotine strength.
 Thanks to the creation of shortfills, you can now buy e-liquid up to 50ml and add a nicotine shot if you wish or vape nicotine-free.